 Our WASH initiatives at MAA go beyond just building infrastructure.
 We're dedicated to enhancing sanitation standards and cultivating hygiene awareness.
 By doing so, we aim to foster self-sustaining communities that not only have access to clean water but also understand its value and the importance of sanitation and hygiene in daily life.

-Faisal lves in a remote area of Somalia.
-He used to walk several kilometres a day in blistering heat, to fetch a jerry can of water that was not safe for drinking.
+Faisal (pictured above) lives in a remote area of Somalia.
+He used to walk several kilometres a day in blistering heat to fetch a jerry can of water that was not safe for drinking.
 He then had to carry this heavy jerry can back home.
-This labour took most of the day which meant that going to school was just a dream for Faisal.
+This process often took the most part of a day, which meant that going to school was just a dream for Faisal.

 Faisal’s situation is not unique and countless children across the globe face this same struggle on a daily basis.
-When MAA was made aware of the situation, we completed our assessment of the village and began construction of a water well.
+When MAA was made aware of the situation, we completed our needs assessment and began construction of a water well.
 This well now benefits the entire village of several hundred households and allows for children like Faisal to receive an education and put an end to the cycle of poverty that persists.